LeelaRamyaSri93/Linux_ETL_Pipeline/docs/Extract_Phase.md

-# 🔹 Extract Phase – Drug Label ETL Pipeline
+# 🔹Extract Phase – Drug Label ETL Pipeline

 This phase initiates the ETL pipeline by downloading and preparing the raw dataset for transformation.